AssetFetch/spec/spec.md

 ## 7.4.
 Unlocking-related datablocks

 These datablocks are used if the provider is utilizing the asset unlocking system in AssetFetch.

-*Note that the `fetch.download_post_unlock` datablock is also related to the unlocking system but is [grouped with the other `fetch.*` datablocks](#83-file-related-datablocks).*

 ### 7.4.1. `unlock_balance`
 Information about the user's current account balance.